Overview and Description

 While the majority of the recommendations for exercise are targeted at the generally healthy adult or youth population, evidence suggests that specified exercise therapy prescriptions are beneficial for patient populations with certain co-morbidities.
 Guidelines and recommendations are available for chronic diseases such as diabetes, obesity, arthritis, peripheral arterial disease, COPD, coronary artery disease, multiple sclerosis, and cancer.
 Some of these diseases along with other specific conditions will be discussed below.

-Cardiovascular Diseases
+Cardiovascular diseases

-The benefits of physical activity on cardiorespiratory health are extensively well-documented.4 Heart disease and stroke risks can be dramatically decreased with exercise.
-Regular aerobic exercise decreases arterial stiffness, reduces blood pressure, increases HDL, decreases LDL, and decreases resting heart rate.
-Exercise is known to decrease all-cause mortality in those with coronary artery disease.4,21 But what is often overlooked are the benefits of the addition of resistance training to aerobic exercise.
-Resistance training and increasing skeletal muscle mass has similar effects as aerobic exercise and can complement the effects to further reverse disease and improve cardiovascular health.22 Historically, several studies identified concerns that resistance training and strengthening exercises alone may increase arterial stiffness.
-However, recent studies have been inconclusive or contradictory by demonstrating actual improvement in arterial stiffness.23
+Exercise is known to decrease all-cause mortality in those with coronary artery disease.2 But what is often overlooked are the benefits of the addition of resistance training to aerobic exercise.
+Resistance training and increasing skeletal muscle mass have similar effects as aerobic exercise and can complement the effects to further reverse disease and improve cardiovascular health.6 Historically, several studies identified concerns that resistance training alone may increase arterial stiffness, however, recent studies have shown a combination of aerobic exercise and resistance training can reduce arterial stiffness in adults with hypertension.6

 Stroke